sjentsch/lsjDocs/Ch11/Ch11_tTest_04.rst

 deviation estimate, because you are averaging apples and oranges.\ [#]_

-But you can still estimate the standard error of the difference between sample means, it just ends up looking different
+But you can still estimate the standard error of the difference between sample means, it just ends up looking different:

 .. math:: SE(\bar{X}_1 - \bar{X}_2) = \sqrt{ \frac{{\hat{\sigma}_1}^2}{N_1} + \frac{{\hat{\sigma}_2}^2}{N_2} }

 The reason why it is calculated this way is beyond the scope of this book.
 What matters for our purposes is that the *t*-statistic that comes out of the Welch *t*-test is actually somewhat different to the one that comes from the Student *t*-test.

-The second difference between Welch and Student is that the degrees of freedom are calculated in a very different way.
+Another difference between Welch and Student is that the degrees of freedom are calculated in a very different way.
 In the Welch test, the “degrees of freedom” does not have to be a whole number any more, and it does not correspond all that closely to the “number of data points minus the number of constraints” heuristic that I have been using up to this point.

-The degrees of freedom are, in fact
+The degrees of freedom are, in fact:

-.. math:: \mbox{df} = \frac{ ({\hat{\sigma}_1}^2 / N_1 + {\hat{\sigma}_2}^2 / N_2)^2 }{  ({\hat{\sigma}_1}^2 / N_1)^2 / (N_1 -1 )  + ({\hat{\sigma}_2}^2 / N_2)^2 / (N_2 -1 ) }
+.. math:: \mbox{df} = \frac{ ({\hat{\sigma}_1} ^ 2 / N_1 + {\hat{\sigma}_2} ^ 2 / N_2) ^ 2 } \\
+                           { ({\hat{\sigma}_1} ^ 2 / N_1) ^ 2 / (N_1 - 1 ) + ({\hat{\sigma}_2} ^ 2 / N_2) ^ 2 / (N_2 - 1 ) }

 which is all pretty straightforward and obvious, right?
 Well, perhaps not.
 It does not really matter for our purposes.
 What matters is that you will see that the “df” value that pops out of a Welch test tends to be a little bit smaller than the one used for the Student test, and it does not have to be a whole number.

 Doing the Welch test in jamovi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~